 APPLICATION FEE: $45

-AWARD NOTIFICATION: All applicants are notified of selection by September 1st of the year they applied.
+AWARD NOTIFICATION: All applicants are notified of selection in September of the year they applied.

 APPLICATIONS PROCESS: All applicants must apply through the on-line portal www.djerassi.slideroom.com

 RETREAT EXPERIENCE: The Residency Program is designed as a retreat experience to pursue personal creative work and share in collegial interaction within a small community of artists.
 It is unpaid with no practical training or educational components involved.
 In this spirit residents are expected to commit themselves for the entire residency session awarded to them.

 Residencies are awarded competitively, at no cost, to national and international artists in the disciplines of choreography, literature, music composition, visual arts, and media arts/new genres.
 We seek applications from emerging and mid-career artists, for whom appointments as resident artists may make a significant difference to their careers, as well as from established artists with national and/or international reputations.
 Applicants are evaluated by panels of arts professionals in each category.
 Those selected are offered living and studio space for a 30 day session during the season which runs from mid-April through mid-November.